Multiqubit Clifford groups are unitary 3-designs

-In many applications, unitary designs with fewer elements are desirable.
-Are there proper subgroups of the multiqubit Clifford group that are 3-designs?
-The answer turns out to be negative except for dimension 4.
-In this special case, $\pc/\phw\simeq\Sp{4}{2}\simeq S_6$ contains a unique subgroup that is isomorphic to $A_6$ \cite{Wils09book}, where $S_m$ and $A_m$ denote the symmetric and alternating groups on $m$ letters.
-The preimage of $A_6$ in $\pc$ is a unitary 3-design. \begin{theorem} The multiqubit Clifford group is a minimal unitary 3-design except for dimension 4, in which case it has a unique proper subgroup that is a unitary 3-design. \end{theorem} \begin{proof} Suppose $\overline{G}$ is a subgroup of the $n$-qubit Clifford group that is a unitary 3-design.
+\begin{proof} Suppose $\overline{G}$ is a subgroup of the $n$-qubit Clifford group that is a unitary 3-design.
 Let $\overline{H}=\overline{G}\phw$ and $R=\overline{H}/\phw$.
 Then $\overline{H}$ is also a unitary 3-design.
 By \lref{lem:FPformula}, $R$ is 2-transitive when $n=1$ and has rank-3 when $n\geq2$.
 According to \thref{thm:Rank3subSp} below, $R=\Sp{2n}{2}$ or $n=2$ and $R=A_6$ (the conclusion for $n=1$ follows from the observation that $\Sp{2}{2}\simeq S_3$).
+Here $S_m$ and $A_m$ denote the symmetric group and alternating group on $m$ letters.
 To complete the proof it remains to show that $\overline{G}\geq\phw$.
 Suppose this is not the case; then $\overline{G}$ cannot contain any nontrivial displacement operator given that $R$ is transitive.
 Therefore, $\overline{G}$ is a complement of the HW group and is isomorphic to $\Sp{2n}{2}$ when $n\neq2$; when $n=2$, $\overline{G}$ is isomorphic to either $\Sp{4}{2}$ or $A_6$.
 However, any unitary 3-design in dimension $d$ has at least $d^2(d^4 - 3d^2 + 6)/2$ elements \cite{RoyS09}, which means 20 and 1712 elements for dimensions 2 and 4 and leads to a contradiction when $n=1,2$.
 In addition, the HW group is not complemented in the $n$-qubit Clifford group when $n\geq2 $ according to Theorem~7 in \rcite{BoltRW61II}.
 This contradiction confirms \thref{thm:Clifford3designM}. \end{proof}

-The theorem below follows from the work of Cameron and Kantor \cite{CameK79,CameK02}; see the appendix for a proof.\begin{theorem} The group $\Sp{2n}{2}$ with $n\geq2$ has no proper rank-3 subgroup except when $n=2$, in which case it has a unique proper rank-3 subgroup, that is, the alternating group $A_6$ embedded in $\Sp{4}{2}$. \end{theorem}